AlexAntony3/AlexDevPath/README.md

 - As a user, I expect every web page to be consistent with the same header and footer. [#9](https://github.com/AlexAntony3/AlexDevPath/issues/9)
 - As a user, I want to be able to see the work history of the Alex. [#49](https://github.com/AlexAntony3/AlexDevPath/issues/49)
-- As a user, I want to be able to see a picture of Alex with a short description about himself.
+- As a user, I want to be able to see a picture of Alex with a short description about himself. [#50](https://github.com/AlexAntony3/AlexDevPath/issues/50)
-- As a user, I want to be able to see the projects Alex has completed.
+- As a user, I want to be able to see the projects Alex has completed. [#55](https://github.com/AlexAntony3/AlexDevPath/issues/51)
-- As a user, I want to be able to contact Alex with a message.
+- As a user, I want to be able to contact Alex with a message. [#51](https://github.com/AlexAntony3/AlexDevPath/issues/51)
 - As a user, I want to be able to see Alex's skill set. [#14](https://github.com/AlexAntony3/AlexDevPath/issues/14)
 - As a user, I expect an easily navigatable web page that is simple. [#24](https://github.com/AlexAntony3/AlexDevPath/issues/24)
-- As a user, I want to be able to see skills, proficincies and icon owner.
+- As a user, I want to be able to see skills, proficincies and icons. [#56](https://github.com/AlexAntony3/AlexDevPath/issues/51)
 - As a user, I expect to be able to follow Alex on social media through the footer. [#16](https://github.com/AlexAntony3/AlexDevPath/issues/16)

 ### Staff Member Stories